Simplifying the design of multilevel thermal machines using virtual qubits: Conclusions

 \section{Conclusions}

 Designing complex thermal machines at the quantum scale is hard, as they quickly become intractable.
-We have instead decided to model only the steady state of an arbitrary-dimensional target system in contact with a complex machinery coupled to different heat baths.
+We have instead decided to model only the steady state of an arbitrary-dimensional target system in contact with complex machinery coupled to different heat baths.
 This can be done by means of competing virtual qubits, coupled to the different transitions of the quantum target.
-Using reset-type master equations, this enables an analytical solution for all dimensions.
-We have studied and showcased the behaviour in three dimension, comparing it to full solutions of a optical master equation (GKLSME) and showed that they share central features and behaviours, whereas the exact target state can at times be different.
-The models are nonetheless useful for designing machines to optimise certain key properties of the target system, such as inverting the population of the lasing transition in a three-level laser, or generally to optimally create purity in a subspace of the multi-level system.
+Using reset-type master equations enables one to have an analytical solution for all dimensions.
+We have studied and showcased the behaviour in three dimension, comparing it to full solutions of an optical master equation (GKLSME) and showed that they share central features and behaviours, whereas the exact target state can at times be different.
+Furthermore, we have displayed that the parameters in the effRME can be actually determined analytically when starting a GKLSME or a RME.
+The analytical form of $q_i$ enables one to predict the parameter dependence of the steady state.
+We believe that the models prove usefulness for designing machines to optimise certain key properties of the target system, such as inverting the population of the lasing transition in a three-level laser, or generally to optimally create purity in a subspace of the multi-level system.